Library support services to help you succeed in your studies.

 Librarians can help you find information you need for your studies and answer any referencing questions.
 Librarians can work with you to develop your search techniques and guide you in effectively using library resources.Contact us

-Face-to-face drop-in sessions with Academic Skills Advisors & Librarians at the Reid Library ground floor.
+Face-to-face drop-in sessions at the Reid Library.
 No booking needed.
-“Writing and Referencing" drop-in - advice on writing, study techniques, finding information and referencing weekdays 10am-12pm during semester.
-“Maths and Stats” drop-in - advice on maths and stats Tuesdays and Thursdays 10am-12pm during semester.
+“Writing and Referencing" drop-in - advice on writing, study techniques, finding information and referencing Tuesdays and Thursdays 10am-12pm during semester.
+“Maths and Stats” drop-in - advice on maths and stats Thursdays 10am-12pm during semester.

 Book a Librarian